-- references we will take up at least two references, one of which will be from the former or most recent employer.
+references - we will take up at least two references, one of which will be from the former or most recent employer.
 Ideally, we will aim to have references that cover the last five years of the candidate's career; NB.
-If the candidate was not working with children in their last job, it is recommended a further reference is sought from a previous employer where they did work with children. - an identity check including DOB.
+If the candidate was not working with children in their last job, it is recommended a further references is equally from a province employer where the us did work with a further reference is sought from a previous employer where they did work with children.

+- an identity check including DOB.
 We will obtain verification of the candidate's identity in order to comply with the requirements of the Immigration, Asylum and Nationality Act, 2006.
-Identification checking guidelines can be found on the GOV.UK website: - verification of qualifications relevant to the post; - verification of medical fitness the successful candidate will be asked to complete a confidential medical questionnaire, which will be sent in a sealed envelope to the school's Occupational Health Service for assessment; - verification of the person's right to work in the UK. - verification of successful completion of the induction period (for those who obtained QTS after 7th May, 1999); - we will obtain a satisfactory enhanced DBS certificate including barred list information if relevant: - Childcare disqualification declaration; - a prohibition from teaching check (teaching posts only); - If the person has lived or worked outside the UK, further appropriate checks will be made
+Identification checking guidelines can be found on the GOV.UK website; - verification of qualifications relevant to the post; - verification of medical fitness the successful candidate will be asked to complete a confidential medical questionnaire, which will be sent in a sealed envelope to the school's Occupational Health Service for assessment; - verification of the person's right to work in the UK. - verification of successful completion of the induction period (for those who obtained QTS after 7th May, 1999); - we will obtain a satisfactory enhanced DBS certificate including barred list information if relevant; - Childcare disqualification declaration; - a prohibition from teaching check (teaching posts only); - If the person has lived or worked outside the UK, further appropriate checks will be made